Plotting#

 plt.plot(year, unaffiliated)

-That’s better, but this graph is missing some of the most important elements: labels for the axes and a title.
+That’s better, but this graph is missing some important elements: labels for the axes, a title, and a legend.

 Decorating the Axes#